Interactivated/kiyoh_woocommerce/README.md

 2. Enable the plugin from the Plugins menu in WordPress.
 3. Install & enable WooCommerce plugin from the Plugins menu in WordPress.
 4. You should install and enable Group plugin (https://wordpress.org/plugins/groups) if you want groups to use "Exclude customer groups"
+5. If you would like to send the mails from your own server follow the cron steps from the instructions [HERE](../master/kiyoh-manual-woocommerce.pdf)

 ## Screenshots
 1. Settings